voostindie/markdown-curator/README.md

 <!--/query-->
 ```

-Put this snippet (without the code block) in a document in a directory tracked by this tool, save it and watch `THE OUTPUT WILL GO HERE` be magically replaced with a sorted list of links to documents in the `Articles` subdirectory.
+Put this snippet (without the code block) in a document in a directory tracked by this tool, save it, and watch `THE OUTPUT WILL GO HERE` be magically replaced with a sorted list of links to documents in the `Articles` subdirectory.
 Add a new article there, delete one, or update an existing one, and watch the list get updated instantly.

 > Or, I should say: after 3 seconds.
 This is the built-in delay for processing files after changes are detected.
 This delay is needed for Obsidian, which automatically saves files every few seconds when you're typing in them.
 If in the space of the 3-second delay another change is detected, the scheduled processing run is aborted, and a new one is scheduled to run, again in 3 seconds.
 This little trick ensures the processing doesn't happen unnecessarily often.